 Filing out the disability application requires preparation!
 You must put together a list of your employers for the last 15 years, what your job duties were, what medical providers you have seen for your medical condition, what medication you are taking and what prevents you from working.
 Nancy Cavey, a Florida Disability Application lawyer, will assist you in completing your disability claims application and will obtain the necessary information to explain how your medical condition entitles you to Social Security disability benefits (SSDI benefits).

 The Social Security Administration (SSA) must understand your medical condition- they must picture how your condition makes you unable to work.
 Saying you can’t work is NOT enough to win your claim.
 At The Law Offices of Nancy L. Cavey, your Tampa Social Security lawyer, we obtain your medical records and have your doctor complete a Residual Functional Capacity form that explains your limitations.
 The Social Security Administration (SSA) will never send your doctor one of these forms and most doctors don’t even know what these forms look like!
 We review your medical records and help develop the medical evidence that paints the complete picture of your medical condition.

 Work History and Education

-Being unable to find a job or even hold a job isn’t enough to qualify you for Social Security disabiity benefits.
-The Social Security Administration (SSA) will determine if your can go back to the lighest job you held in the last 15 years.
+Being unable to find a job or even hold a job isn’t enough to qualify you for Social Security disability benefits.
+The Social Security Administration (SSA) will determine if you can go back to the lightest job you held in the last 15 years.
 It is important to show what your job duties have been and how your disability makes you unable to perform those job duties or duties you are qualified to perform.
-Nancy Cavey, a St. Petersburg, Florida Social Security Disability Lawyer, will fully develop your work history and education for the the Social Security Administration (SSA).
+Nancy Cavey, a St. Petersburg, Florida Social Security Disability Lawyer, will fully develop your work history and education for the Social Security Administration (SSA).